NOAA-PSL/graph-ufs/prototypes/ocn_only/R0/README.md

 # Ocn-only run
-This is the first attempt to run the ocean-only configuration with full 27 years of REPLAY data with 10m U-V from atmosphere as forcing.
+This is the default ocean-only configuration with full 27 years of REPLAY data on 6 hours of time stepping with two time steps as inputs.
+Note that this configuration is a revamped version where more forcing from the atmosphere is used to mimick the physical models.
+Below is the updated configuration:

+## Configuration
+* Forcing: U10m, V10m, LW/SW radiation fluxes into the ocean, T_lml, spfh2m,
+* spfh_lml Prognostic: SSH, Temp, Salinity, U/V, Static/Clock: land-sea mask,
+* day/year progress

+Note that there is no bathymetry at this point.
+This would be added in the future and will be made a separate run.

 ## Outcome